-Failure to follow code could result in death or serious injury.
 All field wiring MUST be performed by qualified personnel.
 Improperly installed and grounded field wiring poses FIRE and ELECTROCUTION hazards.
 To avoid these hazards, you MUST follow requirements for field wiring installation and grounding as described in NEC and your local/state/national electrical codes.

 An overall layout for the field installed wiring entrance into the unit is illustrated in Figure 4, p.
-12 through Figure 5, p.
-13. Follow the guidelines outlined below to confirm the unit supply power wiring is properly sized and installed.
+13 and Figure 5, p.
+14. Follow the guidelines outlined below to confirm the unit supply power wiring is properly sized and installed.